 Water is a unique substance, because it can naturally renew and cleanse itself, by allowing pollutants to settle down (through the process of sedimentation) or break down, or by diluting the pollutants to a point where they are not in harmful concentrations.
 However, this natural process takes time, and is difficult when excessive quantities of harmful contaminants are added to the water.
-And humans are using more and more materials that are polluting the water.
-Thus, the contamination of water with unwanted and harmful substances such as sewage, toxic chemicals, industrial wastes etc. is casuing water pollution and the substances that pollute water are called water pollutants.
+And humans are using more and more materials that are polluting the water sources that we drink from.
+Thus, the contamination of water with unwanted and harmful substances such as sewage, toxic chemicals, industrial wastes etc. is called water pollution and the substances that pollute water are called water pollutants.